 Dr Henderson is the author of five books including two monographs: Hierarchies of Belonging: national identity and political culture in Scotland and Quebec (McGill-Queen's University Press, 2007) and Nunavut: Rethinking Political Culture (UBC Press 2007).
 She is the co-editor (with Charlie Jeffery and Daniel Wincott) of Citizenship After the Nation State (Palgrave 2013), editor of Why Regions Matter: Small Worlds in Comparative Perspective (Routledge 2011) and Nunavut at Ten (special issue of the Journal of Canadian Studies 43(2) 2009).
 In 2005 she co-edited (with Colin Coates) Scotland-Quebec: An Evolving Comparison (special issue of British Journal of Canadian Studies 18 (1/2).

-Ailsa Henderson and Valentyna Romanova (accepted) "Multi-level voting and party competition in vertically simultaneous elections: the case of Ukraine" Post-Soviet Affairs
+Ailsa Henderson and Valentyna Romanova (2016) “Multi-level voting and party competition in vertically simultaneous elections: the case of Ukraine” Post-Soviet Affairs 32(3): 201-236

-Ailsa Henderson and Graham White, "Managing the political moraine: institutional legacies, political cultures and the struggle for meaningful political change in Nunavut", in Bryan Evans and Charles Smith, Eds, The End of Expansion?
-The political economy of Canadian Provinces and Territories in a neo-liberal era.
-Toronto: University of Toronto Press.
+Ailsa Henderson and Graham White (2015) “Managing the political moraine: Political Economy and Political culture Approaches to Assessing the Success of Nunavut” in Bryan Evans and Charles Smith, Eds, Transforming Provincial Politics: The Political Economy of Canada’s Provinces and Territories in the Neoliberal Era.
+Toronto: University of Toronto Press

 Ailsa Henderson, Charlie Jeffery and Daniel Wincott, Eds, Citizenship After the Nation State.
 Basingstoke: Palgrave Macmillan.